 The Company's long-lived assets are measured at fair value on a non-recurring basis and are reduced if the assets are determined to be impaired.
-We have subleases for some of our operating lease right-of-use ("ROU") assets.
-When applicable, the fair values of operating lease ROU assets and associated property and equipment are estimated as of the sublease execution date using an income approach by converting future sublease cash inflows and outflows to a single present value.
-Estimated cash flows are discounted at a rate commensurate with the inherent risks associated with the asset group to arrive at an estimate of fair value.
+The fair value of the operating lease right-of-use ("ROU") assets and associated property and equipment was estimated as of the sublease execution date using an income approach by converting future sublease cash inflows and outflows to a single present value.
+Estimated cash flows were discounted at a rate commensurate with the inherent risks associated with the asset group to arrive at an estimate of fair value.
+See Note 11, Leases, of these notes to our condensed consolidated financial statements for further details on the impairment charges we recorded.
 As a result of the subjective nature of unobservable inputs used, these assets are classified within Level 3 of the fair value hierarchy.

-8. Goodwill and Net Intangible Assets
+SMARTSHEET INC.Notes to Condensed Consolidated Financial Statements (unaudited)8.
+Goodwill and Net Intangible Assets

-There were no changes in the carrying amount of goodwill or measurement period adjustments during the three months ended April 30, 2024.
+There were no changes in the carrying amount of goodwill or measurement period adjustments during the nine months ended October 31, 2024.